 • Grange Mutual offers the cheapest car insurance for a full coverage policy (100/300/100) in Ohio.

-The numbers above (100/300/100) represent up to $100,000 bodily injury with $300,000 bodily injury per accident and up to $100,000 for property damage.
+The numbers above (100/300/100) represent coverage of up to $100,000 per person for medical bills with a $300,000 cap per accident, as well as up to $100,000 for property damage.

-Cheapest state minimum coverage in Ohio
+Cheapest companies for state minimum coverage in Ohio

 Minimum coverageMinimum limit